 Probate is a court supervised procedure to oversee the transfer of the deceased persons assets to the beneficiaries named in a Will or, if there is no Will, to see they are distributed to those persons entitled to the estate as required by law.
-If the estate value is less than $150,000 and meets the statutory requirements, no formal probate is required and an affidavit procedure can be utilized by the person(s) entitled to the decedent’s property.
+If the estate value is less than $150,000 and meets the statutory requirements, no formal probate is required and a simplified probate procedure or an affidavit procedure can be utilized by the person(s) entitled to the decedent’s property.

 Probating an estate first begins with the filing of a petition to be appointed the personal representative of the estate.
 Publication in a local paper of general circulation that you have petitioned for appointment is also required.
 If appointed at the hearing on your petition, you will then be required to administer the estate to a close.

 The personal representative (an executor, if named in the Will) then takes charge of the decedent’s assets by marshaling them into the estate.
 That includes real property, bank accounts, and any other asset that doesn’t pass to someone outside the probate administration.
 An inventory of the assets you marshaled will need to be filed with the court.
 Creditors will also need to be dealt with during administration by paying them out of the assets that you have marshaled.
 Once the estate has been open for at least four months and the creditors and debts of the estate have been paid, then you can petition the court for distribution.